-Marriage looks wonderfully endearing to the single particular person who has in no way married, and maybe to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is really a hard work at times.
+Marriage looks wonderfully endearing to the single man or woman who has never ever married, and probably to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for almost all of us is fairly a difficult perform at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is both a very good and a bad thing.
+We carry so a lot of ourselves into our marriages – which is each a very good and a poor issue.

-We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not spend too significantly cash, not seek to handle us, that they will want to spend time with us.
-We also deliver in expectations of what our partners must deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest also a lot funds, not seek out to handle us, that they will want to devote time with us.
+We also deliver in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just 4.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.